 #2 Sports massage requires specific knowledge and skills of various modalities

-While relaxation massages are typically limited to applying varying levels of pressure on the body to calm the muscles, sports massage involves a more targeted approach that includes techniques and technology like:
+While relaxation massages are typically limited to applying varying levels of pressure on the body to calm the muscles, sports massage jacksonville fl (or sports massage in your location) involves a more targeted approach that includes techniques and technology like:

 - Remedial Massage

 - Lymphatic Drainage

 - Deep Tissue Work